grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Well, if you put it this way...
 Now our problem is that the expected value from the assertion is something the production code doesn't know about - this is just something we created in our Statement.
 This means that this assertion does not assert the outcome of the behavior of the production code.
 How do we solve this?

 **Johnny:** This is where we need to exercise our design skills to introduce some new collaborators.
-This task is hard at the boundaries of application logic where we need to draw the collaborators, not from the domain, but rather think about design patterns that will allow us to reach our goals.
+This task is hard at the boundaries of application logic where we need to draw the collaborators not from the domain, but rather think about design patterns that will allow us to reach our goals.
 Every time we enter our application logic, we do so with a specific use case in mind.
 In this particular example, our use case is "making a reservation".
 A use case is typically represented by either a method in a facade[^FacadePattern] or a command object[^CommandPattern].
 Commands are a bit more complex but more scalable.
 If making a reservation was our only use case, it probably wouldn't make sense to use it.
 But as we already have more high priority requests for features, I believe we can assume that commands will be a better fit.

 **Benjamin:** So you propose to use a more complex solution - isn't that "big design up front"?

 **Johnny:** I believe that it isn't.
 Remember I'm using just *a bit* more complex solution.
 The cost of implementation is only a bit higher as well as the cost of maintenance in case I'm wrong.
 If for some peculiar reason someone says tomorrow that they don't need the rest of the features at all, the increase in complexity will be negligible taking into account the small size of the overall codebase.
 If, however, we add more features, then using commands will save us some time in the longer run.
 Thus, given what I know, [I am not adding this to support speculative new features, but to make the code easier to modify in the long run](https://martinfowler.com/bliki/Yagni.html).
 I agree though that [choosing just enough complexity for a given moment is a difficult task](https://www.youtube.com/watch?v=aCLBd3a1rwk).

-**Benjamin:** I still don't get it how introducing a command is going to help us here.
+**Benjamin:** I still don't get how introducing a command is going to help us here.
 Typically, a command has an `Execute()` method that doesn't return anything.
 How then will it give us the response that we need to return from the `MakeReservation()`?
-And also, there's this another issue: how is this command going to be created?
+And also, there's another issue: how is this command going to be created?
 It will probably require the request passed as one of its constructor parameters.
 This means we cannot just pass the command to the `TicketOffice`'s constructor as the first time we can access the request is when the `MakeReservation()` method is invoked.

 **Johnny:** Yes, I agree with both of your concerns.
 Thankfully, when you choose to go with commands, typically there are standard solutions to the problems you mentioned.
 The commands can be created using factories and they can convey their results using a pattern called *collecting parameter*[^KerievskyCollectingParameter] - we will pass an object inside the command to gather all the events from handling the use case and then be able to prepare a response for us.